prisma/prisma/docs/photon/codegen-and-node-setup.md

 ## Generating Photon.js in the `postinstall` hook of `@prisma/photon`

-The `@prisma/photon` package defines its own `postinstall` hook that's being executed whenever the package in being installed.
+The `@prisma/photon` package defines its own `postinstall` hook that's being executed whenever the package is being installed.
 This hook invokes the `prisma2 generate` command which in turn generates the Photon.js code into the default location `node_modules/@prisma/photon`.
 Notice that this requires the `prisma2` CLI to be available, either as local dependency or as a global installation (it is recommended to always install the `prisma2` package as a development dependency, using `npm install prisma2 --save-dev`, to avoid versioning conflicts though).